AliaZiada-integrant/BarcodeScanner/README.md

 # BarcodeScanner

-This is a sample app for scaning and generating barcodes

-This is the library link used for scanning barcode https://github.com/twostraws/CodeScanner
+This is a sample app that scan barcode and generate a digital copy of it This is the library link used for scanning barcode https://github.com/twostraws/CodeScanner